What are virtual agents and how are they being used? robotic process automation (RPA)

 "Unattended bots make sense for fundamental repetitive tasks that need to be executed at scale in large quantities," Lehmann said.

-A common unattended bot works in call centers, offering to take a customer's phone number to put in queue for a call back from a human worker that can handle the customer's request.
+A common unattended bot works in contact centers, offering to take a customer's phone number to put in queue for a call back from a human worker that can handle the customer's request.
 Another example is an RPA platform that takes data from one place and automatically populates that information in other computer systems where it's needed.

 Attended RPA bots